Miro0o/Docs-Notes/CS/🔑 CS Core/🥷🏼 Operating Systems & Kernels (Engineering Part)/Linux (Derived From UNIX Family)/Linux Free Software & OSS (Open Source Software)/Linux Free Software & FLOSS & FOSS.md

 Linux and macOS belongs to UNIX family, hence they share a lot part of the eco, i.e. lots of soteware listed here is also available at unix & macOS.
 For Unix & macOS exclusive tools, check out their own lists of software at ↗ [macOS CLI Software](../../Apple%20Operating%20Systems/macOS%20(Derived%20From%20UNIX%20Family)/🪓%20macOS%20CLI%20Software/macOS%20CLI%20Software.md) !

-There are some fantastic tools (high chance with a GUI) noted at ↗ [Generic Tools & Projects](../../../🧰%20Generic%20Tools%20&%20Projects/Generic%20Tools%20&%20Projects.md) as well!
+There are some fantastic tools (high chance with a GUI) noted at ↗ [Generic Software Tools & Projects](../../../🧰%20Generic%20Software%20Tools%20&%20Projects/Generic%20Software%20Tools%20&%20Projects.md) as well!

 Programming-related software can be found at ↗ [Languages Programming /Tools Chain](../../../👩‍💻%20Programming%20Methodology%20and%20Languages/🛠️%20Programming%20Tools%20Chain/Programming%20Tools%20Chain.md)